 Understanding Medical Benefits for Employees

-- Claims Process: Familiarise yourself with the claims process, including required documentation and how to submit claims.
+- Claims Process: Familiarise yourself with the claims process, including required documentation (receipts, referral letters, or discharge summaries depending on the claim type) and how to submit claims, either through a mobile app, online portal, or direct billing at panel providers.

 Beyond Group Health Insurance